fwaris/CW1/readme.md

 - F# - functional programming language
     - Expressive and type-safe (generally, gives same result with less code)
     - Broad reach – from Data Science - big data (Spark), to mobile & web development
-- WebAssembly
-    - Remember this name as much more is to come, including cloud workload containers